 Company's capital is comprised of equity, securitization debt and subordinated debt.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
-The company has securitization funding facilities with its existing third party lenders for up to \$165 million, together with a subordinated debt commitment of \$35.2 million, bringing the total funding availability to \$200.2 million.
-As at March 31, 2023, \$83.0 million of funding remains available for utilization by the Partnerships through these funding facilities.
+The company has securitization funding facilities with its existing third party lenders for up to \$100 million.
+As at September 30, 2023, \$83.0 million of funding remains available for utilization by the Partnerships through these funding facilities.
+Following the close of the quarter, CAL LP utilized a substantial portion of this available funding to acquire loan contracts from CAR LP I (refer to note 13).
+Subsequent to this acquisition, the funding facility was not extended or renewed beyond October 31, 2023.